 11. At the bottom of the form, click on the Submit button

 You will see the button change to Processing, and then Completed.

-At that stage the system will send an email to the library staff who check the submission for compliance with publishers’ policies and then save the item to the system.
+At that stage, the system sends an email to library staff who check the submission for compliance with publishers’ policies and then save the item to the system.
 You will be notified by email when that has happened.

-You can make changes on your submission up to the time it is saved to the system by library staff.
-After which only they can make any changes.
+You can make changes to your submission up to the time it is saved to the system by library staff, after which only they can make any changes.

 After 2/3 days you should receive an email saying you have been published on Arrow.
 If you do not, contact library staff as sometimes the email alerts do not work.

 Please note most journal publishers will only allow you to upload your author’s final version and not the published version.
-You can check most publishers’ policy on this website: https://v2.sherpa.ac.uk/romeo/.
+You can check most publishers’ policies on this website: https://v2.sherpa.ac.uk/romeo/.

 Arrow@TUDublin has now had over

 Arrow is a database of publications and research outputs by staff and students of TU Dublin.
 This material is organised and made available in full-text format on the World Wide Web.
 All material is free to download provided it is attributed to the author and is for non-commercial use.